khval/AmosKittens/README.md

 To start a game you type:
 AmosKittens [dir]/[filename.amos]

-if window flashes on the screen, you might be runing a simple exsample, without "Wait Key", unlike Amos Pro, Amos kittens don't wait for key press if the, program is done.
+If window flashes on the screen, you might be runing a simple exsample, without "Wait Key", unlike Amos Pro, Amos kittens don't wait for key press if the, program is done.

 If AmosKittens return with a token number, it is likely that Amos program your trying is too advanced for Amos kittens.
 See "Issues" and "Current Status:" on GitHub so see what Amos Kittens support and what not.

+Writing Amos Kittens compatible code, I suggest using “Amos Professional X” as this most advanced version of Amos Pro right now, there are other versions of Open Source Amos Pro out there, I have not checked this out, don’t know what is fixed, Amos Kittens was tested whit amos programs whitens in AMOS PRO 2.0.

 Debuging Amos Kittens:
 ----------------------